hackclub/some-assembly-required/README.md

 Now you may be asking yourself - why don’t we store everything in the registers, since memory is slower?
 Well, we only have a limited amount of space in our registers.
 The actual size depends on your computers hardware, but RAM can easily hold over 15 million times the amount that registers can!
 Since computers have to process so much data, we can very quickly run out of space in our registers.
 So any data that we need to hold onto for a bit while we calculate other things, we throw into memory.

 #### Program counter
+WRITING NOTE: Wait to talk about this part until you get to jump/call instructions in the assembly

 The CPU has many specialized registers, which we don't access directly.
 One of them is the program counter, which I wanted to mention specifically because I personally wondered how the computer keeps track of the code it's executing.
 This stores the memory address of the current line of the current program it's executing, and updates itself automatically.
 For example, let’s say we are running an assembly program.
 There's an instruction for adding two numbers together.
 Once that instruction finishes running, the program counter increments to the memory address of the next instruction of the program.

 ## The Math Section
+WRITING NOTE: This part can all probably be moved after a lot of the assembly, maybe if there's a spot where we talk about bitmasking and stuff.
+I say this because I know math can be intimidating to people who are otherwise interested in programming, so the math stuff would probably be more helpful as an appendix.

 If you thought you'd get through this without doing any math, well, I'm sorry.
 We have to do a little bit so that we can understand what the computer is doing, because like I said, it's all just basic math underneath.
 Now, I promise you it won't be too hard.
 You may get a little confused and your brain may hurt, but just stick with me here and we'll make it through to the assembly section.

 ### Binary